lauraHakkinen/C-kurssiprojekti/README.md

 # C-kurssiprojekti
-A project made for C programming course.
+A project made for C-programming course in spring 2021.
 I implemented a calendar where the user can add and remove entries and save them into a file.

 The calendar can be used by committing following commands: